The Issue: Charitable Tax Deduction

 - The biggest loser was the Library of Congress, which annually received 15–20 large gifts of manuscripts from authors.
 In the four years after 1969, it received one gift.

 The Senate has passed artists deduction legislation five times in previous years to allow taxpayers who create literary, musical, artistic, and scholarly compositions or similar property a fair-market value tax deduction for contributions to certain tax-exempt organizations, if such properties are properly appraised and are donated no sooner than 18 months after their creation.

 In 2017, Rep. John Lewis (D-GA) reintroduced the Artist-Museum Partnership Act (HR 1830), which would allow artists to take an income tax deduction for the fair market value of their work when they donate it to charitable collecting institutions.
 A "companion" bill has also been introduced in the Senate by Sen. Patrick Leahy (D-VT).
 Americans for the Arts supports these bills!

 Preparing for Federal Overtime Rule Change

-However, eight days prior to its scheduled date to take effect, U.S. District Court Judge Amos L. Mazzant III issued a temporary injunction.
+However, eight days prior to its scheduled date to take effect (December 1, 2016), U.S. District Court Judge Amos L. Mazzant III issued a temporary injunction.
 His injunction prevents the rule from going into effect for now, nationwide.
 The delay buys time for further legal consideration of the rule.
 For more background on the rule change prior to the court action, read this memo to the field.

 - Find more details in the Tax Policy (pdf) and Artist-Museum Partnership Act (pdf) Issue Briefs in the 2017 Congressional Arts Handbook.